Planning and Development Updates

 Proposed Rezoning: 2702 North Market Street and 3302 & 3402 Apollo Drive

 The City of Champaign Planning and Development Department has initiated a proposal to rezone three industrial parcels at 2702 North Market Street and 3302 and 3402 Apollo Drive.
-The request would change the zoning designation from I1, Light Industrial, to I2, Heavy Industrial.
+The proposal would change the zoning of these parcels from I1, Light Industrial, to I2, Heavy Industrial.
 In general, this change would shift the range of permitted land uses from industrial, commercial, and service uses towards more strictly and potentially more intensive industrial uses.

 Further detail on the difference in permitted land uses between I1 and I2 is available in this handout: I1 to I2 Allowed Land Use Changes.pdf.
 Please note that performance standards (i.e., noise, odor, vibrations) are the same for I1 and I2 and would not change with this proposed rezoning.